PadmaPanchapakesan/Coursera_Cleaning_data_wk4_Assignment/codebook.md

 R code "run_analysis.R" performs the following steps

 1 Merges the training and the test sets to create one data set.
-1.1 Read Training data set
+- Read Training data set
-1.2 Read Testing data set
+- Read Testing data set
-1.3 Read Features
+- Read Features
-1.4 Read Activity labels
+- Read Activity labels
-1.5 Merge traing and test data
+- Merge traing and test data

+2 Appropriately labels the data set with descriptive variable names

-2 Extracts only the measurements on the mean and standard deviation for each measurement 2.1 Read variable names
+3  Extracts only the measurements on the mean and standard deviation for each measurement
-2.2 Create vector for defining ID, mean and standard deviation 2.3 Making subset from merged data set(of step 1.5)

-3 Uses descriptive activity names to name the activities in the data set
+4. Uses descriptive activity names to name the activities in the data set

-4. Appropriately labels the data set with descriptive variable names

-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
+5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject

 Variables
 ---------